 - Reduce inflammation

 - Inhibit the formation of blood vessels that feed tumors

 - Protect non-cancer cells

 Also, unlike traditional chemotherapies, they do this without hurting normal cells.
-In fact, they may even protect them and if taken along with chemotherapy, CBD can actually increase the effectiveness of the chemo drugs.
+In fact, they may even protect them and if taken along with chemotherapy, hemp can actually increase the effectiveness of the chemo drugs.

 However, cannabinoids aren’t only suggested for treating cancer.
 There is also evidence that they may reduce the risk of developing cancer because of their anti-inflammatory effects.
 A 2005 report in Mini-Reviews in Medicinal Chemistry even states that cannabinoids “may represent a new class of anti-cancer drugs that retard cancer growth, inhibit angiogenesis, and the metastatic spreading of cancer cells.”